mcneel/computeclient_js/docs/Curve.rst

    :param int mainSegmentCount: If mainSegmentCount <= 0, then both subSegmentCount and mainSegmentCount are ignored. \
       If mainSegmentCount > 0, then subSegmentCount must be >= 1.
 In this \
-      case the nurb will be broken into mainSegmentCount equally spaced \
+      case the NURBS will be broken into mainSegmentCount equally spaced \
       chords.
 If needed, each of these chords can be split into as many \
       subSegmentCount sub-parts if the subdivision is necessary for the \
       mesh to meet the other meshing constraints.
 In particular, if \